 Mark only has twenty-four hours to put his affairs in order - written for What A Character

-“Daddy!” squealed little Jimmy, looking cute in his Donald Duck T-shirt and Kansas City Royals baseball cap.
-Months had passed since Mark was last permitted to take his son to a game.
+“Daddy!” squealed little Jimmy, looking cute in his holographic Donald Duck T-shirt and Kansas City Royals baseball cap.
+Months had passed since Mark was last permitted to take him to a game.

 Mark tousled Jimmy's blond mop, then turned to Judy.
 He struggled to find the right words.
 “Thanks for coming.”

 “Your lawyer was very persuasive.”
 She avoided eye contact.
 “Sit.”

 “As much as I appreciate the first-class airplane tickets, why did you drag us to Paris?”